AnjaliSandip/OpenFoam-Dakota/README.md

 About: This program is maintained by Anjali Sandip.

 The software versions are listed below.
-The interface program can be extended to other versions of Elmer FEM, OpenFoam and Dakota with minor modifications.
+The interface program can be extended to other versions of OpenFoam and Dakota with minor modifications.

  - Sandia Dakota version 6.10
  - OpenFoam versions 4,5 and 6